 Using this information and comparing it with your own will help you identify key things you can do to stand out.

-#4 Train your team to build your hotel reputation
+#4 Train your team on how to improve hotel reputation

 Growing and maintaining a stellar online reputation for your hotel needs to be a team effort.
 There are 2 things that you need to get right: